CASKTH/Borehole_modelisation/README.md

 ## Display of the fluid going down and up inside the "U" borehole
 ### Conditions
-Same as before but the ambiant air is at 20 degrees and during 600 days.
+Same as before but the ambiant air is at 20 °C and during 600 days.

 <p align="center">
 <img src="Fluid_together_air ambiant at 20.PNG"/>